Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Photon flux from cosmic ray scattering

-On other hand, on the right side of Fig.~\ref{fig:nwa} we show for the same benchmark mass point the decomposition of the flux in negative and positive circular polarisation.
-We compared once again the results with the numerical calculation, setting $a_R=0.26$ yielding a width to mass ratio of $10^{-6}$.
-In the inset we can see the difference between the positive and negative polarised photon fluxes over the total one, i.e
+On other hand, on the right side of Fig.~\ref{fig:nwa} we show for the same benchmark mass point the decomposition of the flux in negative and positive circular polarisations.
+We compare once again the results with the numerical calculation, setting $\Gamma_{\rm tot}/m_\varphi = 0.1\%$.
+In the inset we can see the difference between the positive and negative polarised photon fluxes over the total one, i.e.

 In terms of the asymmetry $A_{pol}$ the polarisation fraction of the flux can be understood as